hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 The deployment process overview describes the need for both an organization CA and a TLS CA for every organization.
 The TLS CA issues the TLS certificates that allow for secure transactions within the organization.
 The organization CA, also referred to as the "enrollment CA" or the "eCert CA" is used to issue identities for the organization.
 You deployed the TLS CA in the previous set of steps, now we are ready to deploy the organization CA. Later in this topic you can optionally create an intermediate CA; therefore, this CA serves as the "root CA" in that chain of trust.

-Because you've already registered and enrolled your organization CA bootstrap identity `rcaadmin` with the TLS CA in the previous step, you are ready to deploy the CA following the same pattern of steps that were used when you deployed the TLS CA.
+Because you've already registered and enrolled your organization CA bootstrap identity `rcaadmin` with the TLS CA in the previous step, you already have the TLS certificate for the organization CA and you are ready to deploy the organization CA following the same pattern of steps that were used when you deployed the TLS CA.

 ### Before you begin